The best travel tripod for 2025: finest lightweight tripods for your camera

 Limited max height

-We hadn't heard of Heipi before, but were pleasantly surprised by its 3-in-1 Travel Tripod that ranks as the most modern tripod available today.
-It functions superbly as a regular travel tripod; it's lightweight, packs down small and provides a sturdy support for heavy gear.
-But it's unique 3-in-1 design is what helps Heipi's tripod stand out.
+We hadn't heard of Heipi before, but were pleasantly surprised by its 3-in-1 Travel Tripod.
+It functions superbly as a regular travel tripod: it's lightweight, packs down small and provides a sturdy support for heavy gear.
+But its unique 3-in-1 design is what helps Heipi's tripod stand out.

-The curious center column is in fact a table top tripod, and a sizeable one at that.
-It slots inside the main tripod and when fully extended it increases the max height of the tripod to 59 / 150cm, but it can also be fully removed to be placed on a raised surface, for instance for home vlogs.
-That's not all.
-Remove the tripod plate from the ball head and you'll find a mobile phone clamp tucked away that can be pulled out, transforming the tripod into a mobile phone support, large enough for phones like an iPhone 15 Pro Max in horizontal format.
+The center column is in fact a tabletop tripod, and a sizeable one at that.
+It slots inside the main tripod and when fully extended increases the maximum height to 59 / 150cm.
+It can also be fully removed to be placed on a raised surface, for instance for home vlogs.
+That's not all: remove the tripod plate from the ball head and you'll find a mobile phone clamp tucked away that can be pulled out, transforming the tripod into a mobile phone support, large enough for phones like an iPhone 15 Pro Max in horizontal format.

 Tripod design has remained largely the same for decades, but Heipi has created an innovative tripod for the modern user who mixes up their camera gear and shoot scenarios.
 The Heipi 3-in-1 isn't perfect: the center column's ingenuity comes at the cost of outright functionality, while the leg locks clamps are fiddly.
 However, we think the Heipi 3-in-1 Travel Tripod is arguably the most relevant tripod in 2024 and overall it betters the pricier Peak Design, though availability is currently restricted to Heipi's own website.